Mission & History

 In 2001, Dr. John Strudwick came on board as Head of School and oversaw the construction and enhancement of additional buildings: The Cressey Center for the Arts (2001), West Village faculty homes (2006), Fitzsimmons Athletic wing (2009), Crown Fitness and Wellness Center (2010), Ferry Hall (2012), Reyes Family Science Center (2013), Corbin Academic Center (2014), Korhumel Wing (2014), and Student Union (2016).

 LFA will soon undergo a transition in leadership as Dr. Strudwick retires after 18 years of leadership in June 2019.
-In October of 2018, LFA named José de Jesús as the 30th Head of School.
-Read more about important times in LFA's history here.
+In October of 2018, LFA named José De Jesús as the 30th Head of School.